 Communication Access UK have worked with people with communication difficulties and disabilities in order to design and create a new symbol along with standards and training.
 The symbol can be displayed by businesses and organisations, like us, whose colleagues have undergone the specific training to help them better support the needs of the people with communication difficulties.
 The training helps colleagues identify if someone needs support and encourages them to ask how we can help.

-Colleagues in two of our branches, Leeds and Keighley, have undergone specific training to help them better support the needs of people with communication difficulties.
-We have pledged to become Communication Accessible which means we will be rolling out the training to all of our customer facing colleagues throughout next year.
+Colleagues in two of our branches, Leeds and Keighley, underwent specific training to help them better support the needs of people with communication difficulties.
+After great feedback we have pledged to become Communication Accessible and we have rolled out the training to all of our customer facing colleagues.

 This initiative sits perfectly with our work to support those who may be in a vulnerable situation and individuals who may have additional requirements.
 Engaging with the training provided by Communication Access UK really helped us re-focus on how we communicate with all our customers and not just those with additional requirements.
 This is a win-win for organisations, customers and colleagues.